JASMINE: Near-Infrared Astrometry and Time Series Photometry Science

-Hence, the nature and origin of the NSC of the Milky Way are still in debate, and could link to the in-situ star formation at the Galactic center and/or mergers of globular cluster or ancient mergers with satellites and other galaxies.
+Hence, the nature and origin of the NSC of the Milky Way are still in debate, and could link to the in-situ star formation at the Galactic center and/or mergers of globular clusters or ancient mergers with other galaxies.
 These are distinct dynamical processes, where spectroscopic and numerical studies have made great headway so far.
-What is missing is the other two dimensions of kinematic information of the proper motion that an astrometric mission, such as \jasmine{}, can provide.
+What is missing is the other two dimensions of kinematical information in the proper motion that an astrometric mission, such as \jasmine{}, can provide.
 We expect \jasmine{} to observe about 100 NSC stars with $H_\mathrm{w}<14.5$~mag.
-Although this is a small number of stars, the novel $\sim$100 $\mu$as~yr$^{-1}$ level of proper motion for the NSC stars, combined with high-precision radial velocities, will likely yield accelerations and orbits, and enhance our understanding of the nature and origin of the NSC.
+Although this is a small number of stars, the novel $\sim$100 $\mu$as~yr$^{-1}$ level of proper motion for the NSC stars, combined with high-precision radial velocities, will likely yield accelerations and orbits. \jasmine{} astrometry data will also be complementary to astrometry of the fainter infrared sources \citep[e.g.,][]{Schoedel+Mettitt+Eckart09} and the millimeter-submillimeter sources in the inner region of the NSC, i.e., close to \SgrA.
+Recently, \citet{Tsuboi+Tsutsumi+Miyazaki+22} demonstrated that the proper motions of millimeter-submillimeter bright young stars within 0.5 pc of \SgrA can be obtained with the \textit{Atacama Large Millimeter/submillimeter Array (ALMA)}, measuring the relative astrometry with respect to \SgrA.
+Combined with this information, \jasmine{} will enhance our understanding of the nature and origin of the NSC.